swiftlang/swift-foundation/CONTRIBUTION_GUIDELINE.md

 **Do not force unwrap in tests.** Use `try`/`#require`.
 A crash aborts the entire suite rather than reporting a failure.

 **Do not `print` in tests.** `print` output is buried in CI logs.
 Use assertions or remove them.

+**Do not add `@available` to a test function unless the test itself calls an API that requires it.**

+**Verify results against fixed, known-correct expected values.** Do not compare output only against another in-repo implementation since that does not prove correctness unless that reference implementation is itself independently verified.

 **Tests must be relevant to the code path changed.** Add a test that fails before the fix and passes after.
 Additional tests are welcome as long as they exercise the changed behavior.